cghimire/Healthcare-Data-Analytics/README.md

 Metadata of the data

-![alt text](https://github.com/cghimire/Healthcare-Data-Analytics/blob/master/metadata.png "Metadata of the data")
-* The inpatient data set contain 53686 rows and 79 columns.
-For the simplicity, I choose only 14 columns which are more interesting for the analysis.*
+![alt text](https://github.com/cghimire/Healthcare-Data-Analytics/blob/master/metadata.png "Metadata of the data") *The inpatient data set contain 53686 rows and 79 columns.
+For the simplicity, I choose only 14 columns which are more interesting for the analysis*.

-![alt text](https://github.com/cghimire/Healthcare-Data-Analytics/blob/master/Age_group.png "Age Group of Inpatient")
+![alt text](https://github.com/cghimire/Healthcare-Data-Analytics/blob/master/Age_group.png "Age Group of Inpatient") *The bar plot shows that age group of	14 (Age	of	75	or	older) has	majority in the inpatient	data:	there	are	more	older	people stay	in	the	hospital	while	under	treatment*.

 ![alt text](https://github.com/cghimire/Healthcare-Data-Analytics/blob/master/Sex_Inpatient.png "Gender based Histogram for Inpatient")
+*This	bar	plot illustrates that	there	is more	female	patient	than	male	in	the	inpatient data	set*.

 ## Exploratory Data Analysis